 On Sep 29, 2010 11:11 AM, Kelly Nurseries responded with:

 We are glad that the customer received the 2nd shipment of the tree wisteria and that it is doing well.

+This company fails to communicate when there are delays.
+When they finally shipped the partial order at my request, it took over a week to arrive by Stardard Mail.
+To say the least, the shrubs were bone dry and dead, the live roots shipped were wet and rotting in the package.
+Calling them, you better be ready when they first open or it is busy all day.
+Now, to get a refund on everything, i have to ship all the dead plants back to them on my dime.
 Overall customer experience was poor at best.
 To say the least i will also be contacting the charge card company to ensure the money is recovered.
 Thier prices are too good to be true because they are.
 Said to say, a company treats people like this and is still in business.

 Company representative comment on September 22, 2010: